 • 📈 Difficulty - Moderate

-One of our personal favorite hikes is the Vereda do Areiro, or commonly known as the Pico Do Arieiro to Pico Ruivo.
+One of our favorite hikes is the Vereda do Areiro, or commonly known as the Pico Do Arieiro to Pico Ruivo.
 This is a moderately challenging hike, but it’s certainly doable for most people and you’ll be rewarded with some of the best views of the highest mountains.

 Woman looking out over cloud inversions at sunset from a balcony mountain viewpoint at Pico do Arieiro, Madeira